Waking up truly rested can be a luxury for many of us.

 3. Bright during the day – dark in the evening

-Spend at least 30 minutes outdoors in the middle of the day.
+Spend at least 30 minutes in the middle of the day outdoors.

-Turn off all screens (mobile phone, computer, tablet) at least 1 hour before you go to sleep.
-If you absolutely must do something with your computer or phone, we recommend installing a blue light filter or buying glasses that block blue light.
+Turn off all screens (phone, computer, tablet) at least 1 hour before you go to sleep.
+If you absolutely must do something with the computer or phone, we recommend that you install a blue light filter or buy glasses that block blue light.

 4. Exercise during the day

-We sleep better if we move regularly.
 But at the same time, we sleep worse if we exercise too late in the evening.
-So the simple solution is to avoid exercising too late.
+So the simple solution is not to try to exercise so late.

 5. Take it easy with caffeine